tiayyba/CYT180_Lab5/Hadoop_HBase.md

 Password: cloudera
 ```

 This is the **Cloudera Manager Admin Console** — a web UI where you can monitor and manage all cluster services.
+Try to familiarize yourself with the envorinment.

 ---